BenjaminForster/Discord.js-Bot/README.md

 A timed mute command.

-A kick command.

-A softban command.

-A ban command.

 # Upcoming features
 In the future I am hoping to be able to add more features.
 Here are the ones I am hoping to add: